MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - For device-to-device or module-to-module communication at the edge, also avoid designing interactions in which many small messages are used.

-- Consider using Direct Methods for request/reply interaction with a device which can succeed or fail immediately (after a user-specified timeout).
+- Consider using Direct Methods for request/reply interaction with a device that can succeed or fail immediately (after a user-specified timeout).
 This approach is useful for scenarios where the course of immediate action is different depending on whether the device was able to respond.

 - Consider using Device Twins for device state information including metadata and configurations.
 Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.